thomyphan/thomyphan.github.io/_research/planning.md

 <img src="https://thomyphan.github.io/images/research/open_loop_planning.png" style="float:right; width:300pt;padding-left:10px;"  alt="Closed-Loop vs. Open-Loop"/>

-*Monte Carlo Planning (MCP)* is a sampling-based approach to online decision making in complex domains with enormous branching factors.
-MCP requires very limited domain knowledge in form of a black box simulator to optimize plans.
+*Monte Carlo Planning (MCP)* is a sampling-based approach to decision making in complex domains with enormous branching factors.
+Given a fixed computation budget per decision, MCP can be used for online planning, where the agent alternates between acting and reasoning per time step.
+MCP only requires limited domain knowledge in form of a black box simulator and a computation budget to optimize plans.

 We devise algorithms that address various real-world challenges regarding MCP like domain shifts [1], resource restrictions [2,3], and temporal abstraction [4].
+Our algorithms are commonly based on open-loop planning using evolutionary algorithms [1] or stacks of multi-armed bandits [2,3] to reduce the search space, while still being able to make good decisions with restricted resources.

 *Publications:*
 [1] [Evolutionary Planning](https://thomyphan.github.io/publication/2018-09-01-icac-gabor)